-If $B$ was orientable, this concludes the construction: we obtain a closed three manifold.
-If $B$ was non orientable, we denote by $M_1$ the resulting three manifold with boundary and we need to fill one or two holes $\partial \tilde D_1 \times S^1$ and $\partial \tilde D_2 \times S^1$ if there were respectively one or two copies of $\mathbb{RP}^2$ attached to the orientable part of $B$.
-To do so, consider the only orientable $S^1$-bundle over the M\"oebius band: namely, the twisted $I$-bundle over the Klein bottle fibered meridianally.
-Denote two copies of such a space as $M_2$ and $M_3$.
+Over $\Sigma_0$, consider the trivial $S^1$ bundle and denote it by $M_0= \Sigma_0 \times S^1$.
+At each component of the boundary, which is of the form $\partial D_i \times S^1$, we glue a solid torus $V_i= \overline{D^2} \times S^1$ by means of a Dehn surgery with coefficients $(\alpha_i, \beta_i)$.
+If $B$ is orientable, this concludes the construction: we obtain a closed three-manifold.
+If $B$ is non-orientable, we denote by $M_1$ the resulting three-manifold with boundary and we need to fill one or two boundary components $\partial \tilde D_1 \times S^1$ and $\partial \tilde D_2 \times S^1$ if there were respectively one or two copies of $\mathbb{RP}^2$ in the decomposition of $B$.
+To do so, consider the only orientable $S^1$-bundle over the M\"obius band: namely, the twisted $I$-bundle over the Klein bottle fibered meridianally.
+Denote two copies of such a space by $M_2$ and $M_3$.
 The torus boundary of both $M_2$ and $M_3$ can be framed longitudinally by a fiber and meridianally by a section to the bundle.
 The boundary components $\partial \tilde D_1 \times S^1$ and $\partial \tilde D_2 \times S^1$ in $M_1$ can be framed also longitudinally by a fiber and meridianally by a section to the bundle.
-Then glue $M_2$ and $M_3$ respectively to the boundary components of $M_1$ according to the identity between first homology groups represented by the given framings.
+Then glue $M_2$ and $M_3$ respectively to the boundary components of $M_1$ according to the identity between the first homology classes represented by the given framings.
 This concludes the construction of $M$ in the most general case.

-For a Seifert manifold with boundary, we take the base surface $B$ with some boundary circles.
-The boundary of $M$ is then a collection of tori.
+For a Seifert manifold with boundary, the base surface $B$ is a surface with boundary.
+The boundary of the Seifert manifold $M$ is then a collection of tori.

-\begin{defi} A \textbf{graph manifold} is a manifold obtained by gluing Seifert spaces with boundary along their torus boundary components. \end{defi} These manifolds were introduced and classified by Waldhausen \cite{W1,W2}.
-Observe that this is a larger class of manifolds, since the gluing of the boundary tori might not match the fibering in each piece.
+\begin{definition} A \textbf{graph manifold} is a manifold obtained by gluing Seifert manifolds with boundary along their torus boundary components. \end{definition} These manifolds were introduced and classified by Waldhausen \cite{W1,W2}.
+Observe that this is a larger class of manifolds since the gluing of the boundary tori might not match the fibering in each piece.
 Hence the resulting total space might not admit a foliation by circles.